Obtaining a RingCX access token without a RingEX Login

 Request

-GET https://engage.ringcentral.com/voice/api/v1/admin/token
+GET https://ringcx.ringcentral.com/voice/api/v1/admin/token

 X-Auth-Token: {apiToken}